huangtonyj/teslaCamPlayer/README.md

 # TeslaCam Video Player

 ## What is it?
-A desktop app to play recorderd footage from all 4 Tesla sentry cameras simutaneously.
+A desktop app to view recorded footage from all 4 Tesla sentry cameras simultaneously.

 ## Keyboard Inputs:
 | Keyboard Input | Description            |                |